 Today, we'll continue the Projectile Motion Presentation by starting to look at projectiles launched at an angle.
 We'll look at a special case of a projectile that is caught at the same height as it was launched.

-Homework: Study for Quiz on projectile motion on Thursday, December 12th.
-Finish 📖 textbook problems above.
+Homework: Study for Quiz on projectile motion on Friday, December 12th.
+Finish any problems that you have not finished.

 The following videos may help with one of the problems in 📖 textbook Chapter 3: